Optical Communications with Relative Intensity Noise: Channel Modeling and Information Rates: Information-Theoretic Analysis

 and where

 For the channel in Theorem~\ref{theo:chanmod}, we choose the metric

-with $\sigma_Z^2(a) = \E{Z_k^2 \mid A_k = a }$ given by Theorem~\ref{theo:variance} with $\ell\to\infty$.
-The metric in~\eqref{eq:py_a} therefore adds a second level of mismtach, on top the memoryless mismatch in \eqref{eq:qay}.
-The metric in~\eqref{eq:py_a} makes the assumption that the channel noise can be modeled as Gaussian, which might not be true.
+with $\sigma_Z^2(x) = \E{Z_k^2 \mid X_k = x }$ given by Theorem~\ref{theo:variance}.
+The metric in~\eqref{eq:py_a} therefore adds a second level of mismatch, on top the memoryless mismatch in \eqref{eq:qay}.
+The metric in~\eqref{eq:py_a} makes the assumption that when conditioning on $x$, the channel noise can be modeled as Gaussian, which might not be true.
 Nevertheless, \eqref{eq:lowerbound}--\eqref{eq:py_a} give a lower bound on the channel capacity, which is what we show in the next section.